Caleb Smith State Park

 Directions

-Go to Google Maps, and enter your address for step-by-step directions to Caleb Smith State Park Preserve.
-(This link will open a page outside the DEC website.
-Hold the "Shift" key down, and click on the link to open it in a new window.)
+Go to Google Maps, and enter your address for step-by-step directions to Caleb Smith State Park Preserve. (link leaves DEC website)

 Contact Information